electerious/basicLightbox/readme.md

 ### Exists

 Returns `true` when a lightbox exists and `false` otherwise.
-Attention: basicLightbox will make the elements visible right after adding them to the DOM.
-It's possible that a lightbox exists, but isn't [visible](#visible).
+Attention: basicLightbox will make its elements visible right after adding them to the DOM.
+It's possible that a lightbox exist, but isn't [visible](#visible), yet.

 Syntax:
 ```js